shiven01/shiven01/README.md

-## Hi I'm Shiven! 👋
+## Hi I'm Shiven!
-Incoming junior studying CS w/concentration in Software Engineering at Arizona State University
+I'm an incoming junior studying CS with a Software Engineering concentration at Arizona State University.
+I'm interested in the Full Stack, DevOps, and Machine Learning.

 <!--
 **shiven01/shiven01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.